open-keychain/open-keychain.github.io/faq/index.md

 ---
 [//]: # (NOTE: Please put every sentence in its own line, Transifex puts every line in its own translation field!)

-{:toc}
+# Contents
+{:.no_toc}

+* Will be replaced with the ToC, excluding the "Contents" header {:toc}

 # Frequently Asked Questions